open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x-SNAPSHOT/connectors/dashboard/qliksense/yaml.md

 ## Securing Qlik Sense Connection with SSL in OpenMetadata

 To establish secure connections between OpenMetadata and Qlik Sense, there are two ways to communicate: defining the certificate file path or using the certificates value.
-Navigate to the `Advanced Config` section.

 When using the local certificate file path, ensure that the certificates are accessible from the Airflow Server.
 You can specify the path for the `client certificate`, `client key certificate`, and `root certificate`.